Hilton Head Heroes Family Application

 - Parents (a married couple) or legal guardians of the child.

-- A single parent can request one other adult to accompany the family.
+- A single female parent can request one other adult female to accompany the family.
 An adult child (18 or older) family member will be considered as the additional adult.

 - Only immediate family members are allowed on the vacation.
 Children not living in the household (and/or their children) are not allowed on the vacation.